practice area bg MOBILE practice area bg scaled

 Schedule an annual review with your insurance agent or a policyholder attorney to ensure:

 Review Your Flood Insurance Options: Even if you live outside a designated flood zone, flooding is a common cause of hurricane damage in Florida.
-Standard homeowner policies rarely cover it, so evaluate whether adding an NFIP or private flood policy makes sense for your location.
+Standard homeowner policies rarely cover it; evaluate whether adding an NFIP or private flood policy is appropriate for your location.

 Why Understanding Policy Language Matters